kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 **Work closely with the [SIG Docs Blogs](https://github.com/kubernetes/community/tree/master/sig-docs/blog-subproject) team.** These are the folks responsible for editorial reviews (and sometimes tech reviews) of Kubernetes blogs.
 The Comms lead should plan to regulary share updates on blog status and review timelines with the blog reviewers via `#sig-docs-blogs` and during sig-docs meetings.

-Each blog should pass 2 "official" reviews, an editorial review and tech review.
+Each blog should pass 2 official reviews, an editorial review and tech review.
 Anyone is open to do an "informal" review on any blog and leave suggestions.
 As part of the comms team, it's encouraged (but not required) to help reviews blogs for both editorial and technical correctness if you have time.

 An official review comes from someone with [permission to add the lgtm label](https://kubernetes.io/docs/contribute/review/for-approvers/#prow-commands-for-reviewing) to a pull request.
 * **Tech reviews** usually come from the sponsoring SIG.
 If you dont see a tech review on the blog, reach out to the author to make sure the PR has been flagged for review.
 You can also reach out in the SIG slack channel to ask for help with tech reviews.
-* **Editorial reveiws** usually come from blog reviewers or SIG Docs reviewer.
+* **Editorial reveiws** usually come from blog reviewers or SIG Docs reviewers.
 They make sure that the blog is readable and adheres to the [style guide](https://kubernetes.io/docs/contribute/style/style-guide/).

 Once a blog has the `lgtm` label assigned an [approver] can add the `aprove` label to get the PR merged.
-Note that reviews can still happen on blogs with a `lgtm` label
+Note that reviews can still happen on blogs with a `lgtm` label.

+Aim to have all blogs reviewed and approved by release day.
+But note that its common for blog reviews to continue past the release day.

 ## Working with other teams and SIGs